Psidium cattleyanum: Control strategies

 A variety of management strategies have been applied to P. cattleyanum management efforts due to its ubiquity and the various ways it spreads.
 Despite the great threat that P. cattleyanum poses to many tropical ecosystems, some studies indicate that isolated groups can be totally eradicated after three to four years of proper management applications, such as cutting and burning mature individuals and applying herbicide to stumps.
 However, continued follow-up management is necessary indefinitely after a period of high-intensity restoration.
 This management strategy, known as the “special ecological areas,” is one of the strongest ways of controlling plant species over time.
 It works by focusing wood removal, burning, and other management efforts in the designated efforts.

 Feral pigs and non-native birds contribute to the spread of P. cattleyanum via seed dispersal.
 Thus, some control efforts involve removal and control of invasive fauna.
 However, results from such efforts are often unsuccessful due to the lack of dependence upon the animals for dispersal, as germination occurs under a wide variety of conditions.

 Another management technique is the introduction of insects that act as parasites on the invasive plants.
 This biological control approach is used because certain insects cause damage to P. cattleyanum in a way that either prevents the tree from reproducing or kills them outright.
 Most of the proposed insects infect the tree with bud or leaf galls, effectively preventing fruit growth or photosynthesis.
 For example, Dasineura gigantea caused bud galls that inhibited shoot growth.
 The Brazilian Scale is a potential biological control agent used in Florida, and Hawaii.
 However, some insects cannot be used due to the potential for certain species to attack more than P. cattleyanum.
-Once such species, the sawfly (Haplostegus epimelas), attacked commercially produced guava plants in addition to invasive P. cattleyanum.
+One such species, the sawfly (Haplostegus epimelas), attacked commercially produced guava plants in addition to invasive P. cattleyanum.

 Uses

-The whole fruit can be eaten as both the thin skin and juicy interior are soft and tasty.
+Both the fruit's thin skin and juicy interior are soft and edible.
 It can also be used to make jam and juices.
 The skin is often removed for a sweeter flavour.
 The seeds are small and white in colour.
 Its leaves may be brewed for tea.
 The wood of the tree is hard, compact, durable, and resistant, and is used for lathe work, tool handles, charcoal, and firewood.
 The plant is indispensable for mixed planting in reforestation of reclaimed and protected areas in Brazil.

 P. cattleyanum has modest economic impacts in Hawaii due to its edible fruits.
 However, products made from P. cattleyanum are not commercially available because of a lack of market and the heavy presence of fruit flies.
 This renders the fruits inedible soon after they are picked.
 Its seeds have many health benefits, including antioxidant, anti-inflammatory, and antimicrobial properties in addition to a high amount of vitamin C.

 Necklaces are reported to be handcrafted in Tanzania by tying together beads made of individual fruits.